The-Microservice-Dungeon/msd_kafka_ui/README.md

 # KafkaUi

-This application is a helpful web application for listening, and showing Kafka events.
+This application is a helpful web application for listening to, and showing Kafka events.

 The application currently caches the last 200 Events in memory.
 The UI reactively renders incoming events.